BrightspaceUI/core/components/button/README.md

 * If the button's context is implied by visual layout, then `description` can be used to add missing context
   * Example: if multiple page sections have an Edit button relying on visual layout to indicate which section it edits, there could be extra information in the `description` to help differentiate the Edit buttons for non-sighted users

+* If expanding other content in a dropdown, use the [Dropdown](../../components/dropdown) component; if building custom expand/collapse behaviour, be sure to use [`aria-expanded`](https://www.w3.org/TR/wai-aria/states_and_properties#aria-expanded) and [`aria-haspopup`](https://www.w3.org/TR/wai-aria/states_and_properties#aria-haspopup) attributes in accordance with best practices.

+* Disabled buttons are normally not focusable as per web standards, but if the disabled state needs explaining you can use `disabled-tooltip` to provide an explanation that appears in a [tooltip](../../components/tooltip) via [aria-describedby](https://www.w3.org/TR/wai-aria/states_and_properties#aria-describedby)

-* For icon buttons where there is no visible label, `text` will be displayed in a tooltip
+* For [Icon Buttons](#d2l-button-icon) where there is no visible label, `text` will be displayed in a tooltip
   * If both `text` and `aria-label` are used, then `aria-label` will be used as the primary label while `text` will be used in a [tooltip](../../components/tooltip)

-* When buttons are used to expand more content or to display a menu or dropdown, [aria-expanded](https://www.w3.org/TR/wai-aria/states_and_properties#aria-expanded) and [aria-haspopup](https://www.w3.org/TR/wai-aria/states_and_properties#aria-haspopup) attributes should be used in accordance with best practices — follow the links to learn more

-* Disabled buttons are normally not focusable as per web standards, but if the disabled state needs explaining you can use `disabled-tooltip` to provide an explanation that appears in a [tooltip](../tooltip) via [aria-describedby](https://www.w3.org/TR/wai-aria/states_and_properties#aria-describedby)
+* [Floating Buttons](#d2l-floating-buttons) maintain their position in the document's structure, despite sticking to the bottom of the viewport, so the tab order is unaffected and the effect is imperceptible to screen reader users
+  * Be cautious when using `always-float`, since screen magnifier users may find it difficult to locate the buttons at the bottom of a large viewport

 <!-- docs: start hidden content -->
 ## Future Improvements